 A container's CPU and memory usage, IO throttling, network priorities and access to devices is managed using cgroups.

 cgroup parameters can be configured both for groups and containers.
-This let's you put several containers into one group and set shared limits, or limit entire group hierarchies.
+This lets you to put several containers into one group and set shared limits, or limit entire group hierarchies.

 Groups are managed by